Make the most of your SOAR experience with a few tips and some words of wisdom from former Honors students!

 Be flexible and calm.

-There is a ton of information flying every which way at SOAR.
+There is a ton of information shared at SOAR.
 If you take things one step at a time, you'll avoid a high-stress experience.
 Keep in mind that Honors SOAR advisors make certain that everyone leaves with a complete schedule of classes (and a back-up plan or two).

 Keep an open mind.

 One of the benefits of going to such a large university is the diversity of classes to choose from.
-Just because you always took math, english, and history in high school doesn't mean you have to take it now.
-Consider something different and interesting to you.
+Just because a student always took math, english, and history in high school doesn't mean that student has to take it now.
+Consider something different and interesting.

 It is nearly impossible to choose a set of classes that does not fulfill requirements for your degree.